digitaljhelms/digi-grid/README.md

 ## Building Demo

 This project uses Grunt to generate the demo site; Grunt requires [Node](http://nodejs.org/) (>=0.10.0) be installed.
 If Node is already installed, simply run `npm install` from the project root folder to install Grunt (if it is not already installed) along with other project dependencies.
-Additionally, Ruby and Compass are required; if Bundler is available, a `Gemfile` has been provided for the `bundle install` command to leverage.

 Once all dependencies are met, there are two tasks available: